-The third section is the objectives.
+The third section outlines the objectives.
 In many ways, the objectives are the central element of the policy.
 This is the place where you define what you want to achieve.
-You are in line with your policy if you comply with the objectives.
+You are in line with your information security policy if you comply with the objectives.

 “ORG X uses a risk-based approach where the level of protection and its cost must be based on the business risk and impact assessment that must be carried out annually as a minimum”

-The examples in our template point in the direction of already existing frameworks such as ISO270001: 2013.
-It does so because it is not necessary to reinvent the wheel.
+The examples in our IT policy template point in the direction of already existing frameworks, such as the ISO 270001.
+They do so because it is not necessary to reinvent the wheel when you write a security policy.
 It is perfectly fine for you to use already existing frameworks.

-In the examples, we use the word endeavors a few times.
-Some people would point out that it is vague to use a word as endeavors in an objective.
-The use of this word must be understood as an understanding of the amount of work it takes to comply with ISO27001:2013 and all the GDPR-regulations.
-For many organizations, it would be an unrealistic objective to comply with.
-Therefore, by using the word endeavors you set demands for moving in the right direction, but you also accept that it is a journey.
-A lot of organizations simply cannot comply with all rules from day one.
+In the examples, we use the word endeavours a few times.
+You might think that it is vague to use the word “endeavours” in an objective, but we use this word in acknowledgement of the amount of work it takes to ensure that your organisation complies with the GDPR regulations.
+For many organisations, it could be an unrealistic objective to comply with.
+Therefore, by using the word endeavours you set demands for moving in the right direction, but you also accept that it is a journey.
+A lot of organisations simply cannot comply with all the rules from day one.

-The policy is a document that is always in progress and needs to be reassessed regularly.
-The wording can change many times while you get smarter and better in your organization.
-Thus, by reassessing and updating the policy every year you will see changes in the objectives to make them fit your organization.
+The information security policy is a document that is always in progress and needs to be reassessed regularly.
+The wording can change many times while your organisation becomes more secure.
+Thus, by reassessing and updating the policy every year, you will see changes in the objectives to make them fit your organisation’s progress.

-It ensures that the policy does not become a old dusty document but an active tool in your security work.
+Regularly reviewing your IT security policy ensures that the policy does not become an old dusty document but remains an active tool in your security work.

-You must delegate the responsibility for IT security across the organization.
+The responsibility for IT security must be delegated across the organisation.
 The policy can be an effective way of doing this.

-As shown in the template a delegation of responsibility could be something like:
+As shown in the IT security policy template, a delegation of responsibility could be something like:

 - The board of directors has the ultimate responsibility for information security in X.